MicrosoftDocs/azure-devops-docs/docs/boards/boards/add-columns.md

 author: KathrynEE
 ms.topic: how-to
 monikerRange: '<= azure-devops'
-ms.date: 03/03/2021
+ms.date: 11/02/2021
 ---

-# Add columns to your Kanban board
+# Add columns to your Kanban board to manage your worklow

 [!INCLUDE [temp](../includes/version-all.md)]

 Kanban's number one practice is to visualize the flow of work.
-Accordingly, your number one task is to visualize your team's workflow.
-You perform this task by identifying the types of work and hand-offs that occur regularly as your team moves items off the backlog and into a shippable state.
+So, your number one task is to visualize your team's workflow.
+You do this task by identifying the types of work and hand-offs that occur regularly as your team moves items off the backlog and into a shippable state.

-For example, the main workflow stages performed by our example dev team are captured here as Analyze, Develop, and Test.
-Each column corresponds to a work stage the team performs on each item before it can be considered done.
+For example, the main workflow stages done by our example dev team are captured here as Analyze, Develop, and Test.
+Each column corresponds to a work stage the team does on each item before it can be considered done.

 ![Kanban board, columns customized ](media/ALM_AC_KanbanIntro.png)